 If a HTTPS resource is requested, libcurl will instead issue a

 CONNECT request to the proxy.
-Such a request opens a tunnel through the proxy, where it basically just passes data through without understanding it.
+Such a request opens a tunnel through the proxy, where it passes data through without understanding it.
 This way, libcurl can establish a secure end-to-end TLS connection even when a HTTP proxy is present.

 You can proxy non-HTTP protocols over a HTTP proxy, but since this is mostly done by the CONNECT method to tunnel data through it requires that the proxy is configured to allow the client to connect to those other particular remote port numbers.
 Many HTTP proxies are setup to inhibit connections to other port numbers than 80 and 443.